Shoyo-Hin4ta/Shoyo-Hin4ta/README.md

 # 👋🏻 Hi There, I am Ritik

 # 💫 About Me:
-Trying to be a cracked engineer 💪 | Turning ideas into real-world solutions
+Turning ideas into real-world solutions.
+The engineer who can build anything

 # 🚀 What I'm up to
 Currently interning at a small-stage startup to help them ship their MVP, where I am working on the complete frontend, and I am also shipping new features to an app called Gimmie.